qianyilun/soap-wsdl-server/readme.md

 ![image-20190205212819950](https://ws4.sinaimg.cn/large/006tNc79ly1fzwn2cfvm7j30c50560te.jpg)

-This documentation will introduce how server and client programs work, how you designed with code and detailed explaination.
+This documentation will introduce how server and client programs work, how we designed with code and detailed explaination.
 Lastly, client changes its system time by adding half of *RTT* (Round-trip time) and server's system time.
 Screenshots are attached as a proof of success.

 ##Software, libraries and IDEs